The provincial government has axed its plans to convert fifteen single rooms at the Corner Brook Long Term Care Facility to double occupancy.

 In response to Opposition questions in the House of Assembly, Hogan indicated that, as they learned through COVID, some seniors prefer to have the company of a long-term partner or sibling to combat loneliness.

 “I said that there might be seniors, and it’s important to have flexibility, that may want to be in a room with someone else.
-Like, I don’t know, their husband or wife, personally I like sending time with my wife” Hogan told the House to great laughter and applause.
+Like, I don’t know, their husband or wife, personally I like spending time with my wife,” Hogan told the House to great laughter and applause.

 “For people who don’t want to do that, that’s fine too, all I’m saying was that there’s flexibility, it’s not one or the other, it’s both.”